 I started to recall the dream-like encounter but I shook my head no.

-I think that what I told that staffer in the middle of the night, after being awaken & asked that question, is the truest thing said about that tragic night.
+I think that what I told that staffer in the middle of the night, after being awaken and asked that question, is the truest thing said about that tragic night.
 I didn’t go out with the intention to hurt Tariq let alone kill him.
 It’s difficult to understand from the outside looking-in; it wasn’t easy to make sense of for myself.
-I was confused in that moment, my decision making felt like & slow-moving while the world around me sped up I was present & removed at the same time.
-When the command to pull the trigger came it was heard but in away that I was unfamiliar with & the response happen before I could process it.
+I was confused in that moment, my decision making felt like and slow-moving while the world around me sped up I was present and removed at the same time.
+When the command to pull the trigger came it was heard but in away that I was unfamiliar with and the response happen before I could process it.
 The sound of the shot is what woke my mind to my reality but it didn’t bring with it clarity only the acknowledgement of what I’d done; I’d killed a man.

 I don’t like to say that “I didn’t mean/want to pull the trigger” because I don’t want it to seem like I’m trying to absolve myself of the responsibility of what I’d done or paint it as an accident when I alone supplied the pressure to the trigger that fired the gun.
-It wasn’t something that I thought through in the moment, my intentions at that time would not be weighted against my actions because the lost was to great.
+It wasn’t something that I thought through in the moment, my intentions at that time would not be weighed against my actions because the loss was to great.